-The most frequent way that Complete Streets policies are currently incorporated in Canada, as shown in the chart below, is into Transportation Master Plans, followed closely by Official Plans (Land Use Plans), with Active Transportation Plans being the third most common policy document.
+The most frequent way that Complete Streets policies are currently incorporated in Canada, as shown in the chart below, is into Transportation Master Plans, followed closely by Official Plans (Land Use Plans), with Guidelines and Active Transportation Plans being the next most common policy documents.
 The Official Plan is the only one of these that has the backing of law.

 Other notable legally binding Complete Streets policies in Canada are Ontario’s Growth Plan for the Greater Golden Horseshoe, Vancouver’s Complete Streets Policy Framework and Related By-law Changes, and Greater Sudbury’s Complete Streets Policy City Council Resolution.
 More detail on these below.

 There is a wide variation in how clear and effective Complete Streets policies are.
 Establishing Complete Streets policy within the most legally binding legislation is important, as is the policy language that’s used.
 An implementation plan is also critical.
 The National Complete Streets Coalition identifies 10 elements of an ideal Complete Streets policy that can be a useful guide for municipalities in developing their own effective policy.

 Below are some examples of these 10 elements within Canadian Complete Streets policies.

 1. Vision and intent: how and why the community wants to complete its streets